 Scandinavian countries are the happiest ones.
 This is an official statement by the Happiness Research Institute in Copenhagen.
 And it is not a joke.
 For the last couple of years, the whole world is literally going crazy about the Scandinavian style of life, fashion, interior design, and attitude towards all the things around us.
 There are hundreds of books and magazines on how to become closer to that Danish and Norwegian rhythm.
 Everyone tries to find out what is the secret that makes people who live there happy and relaxed in their own way.
 The truth is that no one book will tell you about those countries more than the people who live there.
-Traveling is the fastest and easiest way to learn the country, its culture, and nation.
+Traveling is the fastest and easiest way to learn about the country, its culture, and nation.
 As it gives quite different feelings and better understanding than looking at Norway, Denmark, Sweden, or Finland through the printed materials.
 Travel guides are good.
 But they don't give you a deep understanding of what a certain place is living with.
 Especially, if we're talking about Scandinavia.

 Today, we're going to talk about Scandinavian tourism and how to get the most out of your next trip to Finland, Sweden, or Norway.
 First of all, you need to solve the ordinary problems as booking a flight.
 Northern Europe is not a faraway place for your next trip.
 When it comes to a flight, you have multiple options.
 You can easily book a comfortable and cheap flight to Europe even if you are travelling from the USA.
-For example, you have a plenty of choices like travelling with a transit to be able to visit other places in Europe: New York to Ivano-Frankivsk flights, New York to Kyiv, New York to Lviv, etc. Pay attention to the transit flights as they are much cheaper than long- hour trips without a transit in some other country.
+For example, you have a plenty of choices like travelling with a transit to be able to visit other places in Europe: New York to Ivano-Frankivsk flights, New York to Kyiv, New York to Lviv, etc. Pay attention to the transit flights as they are much cheaper than long-haul trips without transit in some other country.
 At the same time, you get 2 in 1 trip as you can additionally visit a country where you make a transit in.
 In our example, it is Ukraine.

 And now let's imagine that you've already arrived at your final destination.
 How to get the most out of your trip to those Scandinavian countries?

 Of course, what Scandinavia most famous for is its natural attractions as well as its culture.
 It is a great place to observe the midnight sun, the heights of mountains, and the wild countrysides.
 No matter what season or the weather is.
-In any case, a trip to the Northern Europe will bring you unforgettable memories and beautiful photographs for social media and family photo albums.
+In any case, a trip to Northern Europe will bring you unforgettable memories and beautiful photographs for social media and family photo albums.

 So, let's look at a non-tourist way of exploring Scandinavian territories firstly.